 - Astringent (blueberry leaf)

 Blueberries, and many other berries, are rich in anti-oxidants that prevent oxidation and wear and tear in the capillaries.
-Berries are rich in Vitamin C that supports a healthy immune system, which is needed to reduce infections (bacterial, viral, parasitic) that can detrimentally affect heart health.
-Blueberries also contain high content of anthocyanins (flavonoids), which help to counter the buildup of plaque and improve cardiovascular health.
-And, the number one reason to eat blueberries for heart health is because it’s the choice food for the bears…. and they’re not dropping dead in the forest from heart disease.
+Berries are rich in Vitamin C that supports a healthy immune system, which is needed to reduce infections (bacterial, viral, parasitic) that detrimentally affect heart health.
+Blueberries also contain high content of anthocyanins (flavonoids), which helps counter the buildup of plaque and improve cardiovascular health.
+And, the number one reason to eat blueberries for heart health is because it’s the top choice food for wild bears…. and they’re not dropping dead in the forest from heart disease.

 With the right foods you can nourish your heart and keep your ticker tocking for a long, happy and healthy life.

 Do you want access to using the right foods for optimum health?